bluefeet/GIS-Distance/README.md

 pure perl ones will be used instead.
 If you would like the `Fast::` formulas then install [GIS::Distance::Fast](https://metacpan.org/pod/GIS::Distance::Fast) and they will be automatically used.

+You may disable the automatic use of the `Fast::` formulas by setting the `GIS_DISTANCE_PP` environment variable.

 ## args

 Returns the formula arguments, an array ref, containing the rest of the